 - Complete ground training through a flight instructor or self-study course—You must learn how to communicate with air traffic control, use instruments for navigation and approaches, avoid wind shear, and operate the aircraft safely under instrument flight rules (IFR).
 Again, you need to receive an endorsement from your instructor in order to take the knowledge test.

 - Pass the written exam with a score of 70 percent or better—Just like with the private pilot knowledge exam, you will go to a testing center and answer 60 multiple-choice questions in 2.5 hours.
-The good news is that the vast majority (93 percent) of students who took this exam in 2018 passed.4
+The good news is that, according to FAA data, the vast majority (93 percent) of students who took this exam in 2018 passed.

 - Log the required number of hours—You will need at least 50 hours as pilot in command of cross-country flights, plus 40 hours in a plane or simulator demonstrating your abilities in areas like air traffic control procedures and clearances, instrument approaches, navigation systems, and emergency operations.
 You'll also need to do at least one cross-country flight under IFR that goes further than 250 nautical miles and includes at least three different types of instrument approaches.
 Your instructor must certify that you are ready for the checkride.

 - Pass the checkride—As before, this includes a couple hours for the oral portion and one or two hours for the flight portion.

 Having your instrument rating means you are free to fly in all kinds of weather conditions.